 Why do you need hydroponic nutrients?
-Growing your plants hydroponically means you will not be using soil to grow your plants and therefore will not be getting any of the nutrients that would be found there.
-Hydroponics can be more effective and efficient for plant growth but will require a mineral nutrient solution to give your plants the essential elements and minerals they require.
+Growing your plants hydroponically means you won’t be using soil to grow your plants.
+This means you won’t be getting the nutrients that would be found there.
+Hydroponics can be excellent for plant growth.
+But it will require a mineral nutrient solution to give your plants the elements and minerals they require.

 What Are Hydroponic Nutrients?

 Hydroponic nutrients are simply plant nutrients that are designed for use in a hydroponic system.
 Plants require 16 elements to grow.
-Carbon, Hydrogen, Oxygen, and Nitrogen are already available in the air and water that they are receiving.
-The rest need to be added as a nutrient solution.
+Carbon, Hydrogen, Oxygen, and Nitrogen are available in the air and water that they receive.
+You’ll need to add the rest need as a nutrient solution.

 The main elements plants will need to be given are nitrogen, phosphorous, and potassium.
-These are the elements that N-P-K refers to on bags of plant fertilizer.
+These are the elements that N-P-K refers to on bags of quality plant fertilizer.
 They’ll also need Calcium, Magnesium, and Sulfur as secondary nutrients.
-Additionally, in very small amounts, they’ll require Iron, Copper, Manganese, Zinc, Molybdenum, Boron, Chloride, and Sodium as micronutrients.
-These elements can all be found in different amounts in your hydroponic nutrient solutions.
+Additionally, they’ll require Iron, Copper, Manganese, Zinc, Molybdenum, Boron, Chloride, and Sodium as micronutrients.
+Hydroponic nutrient solutions contain different amounts of these elements.

 Hydroponic nutrients are a liquid form of these elements that can be added to the water in your hydroponic system.
-Because the nutrients are readily available to the exposed root system, your plants can spend less energy extracting these nutrients from the soil and spend more energy on vegetative growth and fruit and flower production.
-Different plants have different nutrient needs so it is important to know what elements your plants require and choose a hydroponic nutrient solution that will work best for them.
+Nutrients are readily available to the exposed root system.
+So, your plants spend less energy extracting nutrients from the soil.
+This means they can spend more energy on vegetative growth and fruit and flower production.
+Different plants have different nutrient needs, so it’s important to know what elements your plants require.
+Choose a hydroponic nutrient solution that will work best for what you’re growing.

 Can You Grow Hydroponics Without Nutrients?

 Growing plants in a hydroponics system removes the need for soil.
-However, without soil, your plants will have no access to the elements they require in order to grow.
-Your indoor garden will not grow without these vital elements and must receive them in the form of hydroponic nutrients that will be mixed into your system’s water supply.
-Many of these nutrient solutions are liquid but they can also be found in water soluble powder forms as well.
+However, without soil, your plants will have no access to the elements they require to grow.
+Your indoor garden will not grow without these vital elements and must receive them in the form of hydroponic nutrients.
+These are mixed into your system’s water supply.
+Many of these nutrient solutions are liquid, but they can also be found in water soluble powder forms.

 What Are the Best Hydroponic Nutrients to Buy?

 Different nutrient solutions are better for different types of plants and for different stages of their growth.
-Hydroponic nutrient manufacturers have done the research for you and offer premixed solutions designed for the various needs of your plants.
-All purpose hydroponic nutrient solutions are also available that should be sufficient for most plants during any stage of their growth.
+Hydroponic nutrient manufacturers have done the research for you and offer premixed solutions designed for the various plant needs.
+All-purpose hydroponic nutrient solutions are also available that are sufficient for most plants during any stage of their growth.